EPISCOPAL PARISH OF THE HOLY COMMUNION

 Our Divine Purpose

-Parish of the Holy Communion, also known as the Church of the Frescoes, exists as a witness to God’s grace.
+The Parish of the Holy Communion exists as a witness to God’s grace.
 We offer a welcoming environment in order to serve each other and those in our wider community with gratitude and generosity, recognizing the gifts of those present among us as we continue to grow in our faith and commitment to Jesus Christ.

 WE BELIEVE, walking in the path of Jesus, that we are called to respect and welcome the diversity of both our congregation and our local community.
 We are called to be attentive to the needs and strengths of all, affirming that each person brings beauty and unique gifts that reveal God’s goodness.